 Earlier I mentioned about helping someone out unconditionally.
 And while we all lead busy lives and complain that we have barely enough time for ourselves, there is more to be gained from being nice to others than not.

 In fact, performing random acts of kindness to those around us has a lot of positive side effects.
-It make us happier, gives us healthier hearts and it also has a fountain of youth effect.
+It makes us happier, gives us healthier hearts and it also has a fountain of youth effect.

 This feel-good factor triggers a biochemical reaction that elevates levels of the neurotransmitter dopamine in our brains.
 So we get a natural high that is known as the ‘helper’s high.’